elroberto/n220/lecture-notes/004b-conditionals.md

 `((5 > 4) && (4 < 5)) //true`

 This statement actually has 4 operands and 3 expressions.
-You can probably cound the operands, but can you find the expressions? `5 > 4` and `4 < 5` are both expressions.
+You can probably count the operands, but can you find the expressions? `5 > 4` and `4 < 5` are both expressions.
 Expression 1 and Expression 2 combine to form a third expression, which in this example, evaluates to true.

 Here are the rest of the logical operators: